SirMekus/mmuo/Readme.md

 - ## Event Functions

 The functions here have already been registered in `defaultEventListeners()` function with appropriate class/ID names as described above.
 However, if you want specific event(s) or feature(s) instead of the whole events registered by `defaultEventListeners()` function you can simply import and use any of these events.
-More details of these functions have been dropped above; they follow the same protocol/procedure and must use the class/ID name discussed above.
+More details of these functions have been dropped above; they follow the same protocol/procedure `and must use the class/ID name discussed above`.

 1. `togglePasswordVisibilityEvent` - toggles the visibility of password fields